7000 Tudsbury Road

 Baltimore, MD 21244

 Dr. Ofonedu’s research interests include mental health treatment engagement, schools and community outreach interventions, and mental health service delivery for underserved urban families, youth, and children, particularly those who have been exposed to traumatic events.
 She has a deep commitment to troubled youth and has conducted research on inner-city Black youth and mental health and on treatment engagement of underserved families and young children with behavior problems.
 She examines the psychosocial and cultural factors that influence urban youth and family mental health treatment engagement and service utilization to inform policy and intervention programs.
-Dr. Ofonedu combines her macro, clinical and research knowledge in the training of students in evidence-supported and cultural responsive intervention programs and helping them realize the key role they can play as underserved families, youth and community champions.
+Dr. Ofonedu combines her macro, clinical and research knowledge in the training of professionals and students in evidence-supported and cultural responsive intervention programs and helping them realize the key role they can play as underserved families, youth and community champions.